Wauplin/argilla-streamlit/README.md

 Argilla is a production-ready framework for building and improving datasets for NLP projects.
 This repo is focused on extended UI functionalities for Argilla.

 ## Quickstart
 Base structure of a [multi-page app](https://docs.streamlit.io/library/get-started/multipage-apps/create-a-multipage-app).
 Run this app via `streamlit run my_app/introduction.py`.
-Or run any individual sub-page, by using `streamlit run my_app/pages/*.py`.
+Or run any individual sub-page, by using `streamlit run my_app/pages/*.py`.]

+Add the following environment variables to your deployment:

+- `HF_AUTH_TOKEN`: One of your Hugging Face [User Access Tokens](https://huggingface.co/settings/tokens).
+- `ARGILLA_API_URL`: The URL to a [deployed Argilla instance](https://docs.argilla.io/en/latest/getting_started/installation/deployments/deployments.html).
+- `ARGILLA_API_KEY`: A configured [user access key](https://docs.argilla.io/en/latest/getting_started/installation/configurations/user_management.html).

 ## Next Steps
 If you want to continue learning Argilla: